 Apply waterproofing agent frequently

 The biggest threat to a boot’s durability is water and moisture.
 This is why you need to reapply a waterproofing agent on the outer surface every once in a while.
 Most boots come with a DWR coating which wears out over time.
 Once it begins to fade, it makes the exterior material susceptible to water and moisture.
 A thin layer of waterproofing agent should be sufficient.

-So, maintain your shoes properly.
+So, how long do hiking boots last?
 I guess the answers above were exhaustive.
 Hiking boots like any other hiking gear require constant care and maintenance to remain in good shape.
 To top it off, remember to get a new pair whenever your boots are worn out to keep on enjoying your outdoor excursions.